LSL Property Services Enhances Shareholder Value with Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-LSL Property Services PLC has announced the purchase of 55,000 ordinary shares as part of its ongoing share buyback program.
-This transaction, executed through Shore Capital Stockbrokers Limited, reflects the company’s strategy to manage its capital structure effectively, potentially enhancing shareholder value by holding the repurchased shares in treasury.
+LSL Property Services PLC has repurchased 25,000 ordinary shares at a price of 248.65 pence each as part of its ongoing share buyback program.
+This transaction, conducted through Shore Capital, reflects the company’s strategy to manage its share capital and potentially enhance shareholder value by holding repurchased shares in treasury, thereby affecting the total voting rights and share capital structure.

 The most recent analyst rating on (GB:LSL) stock is a Hold with a £269.00 price target.
 To see the full list of analyst forecasts on LSL Property Services stock, see the GB:LSL Stock Forecast page.